julianfl0w/SoundJSON/README.md

-# SoundPickle
+# SoundJSON
-A Python Format for Audio Samples
+A JavaScript and Python Format for Audio Samples

 The SoundPickle (.sp) format was created for the Jero sampling synthesizer.
-The idea is to create a modern, Pickle-serialized standard that is easier to use in Python than SF2 and SFZ.
+The idea is to create a modern, JSON-serialized standard that is easier to use in Python than SF2 and SFZ.

-You can easily convert SF2 and SFZ to SP.
+You can easily convert SF2 and SFZ to SoundJSON using the code here.

 The webpage example held in this repository can be accessed at https://julianloiacono.com/SoundJSON